k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p>An Interface is a data communication channel between Fabric and any external systems.</p>
 <p>When multiple data sources are used by a Logical Unit, additional interfaces can be defined.</p>
 <p>The interface types are:</p>
-<p><strong>DB Interface</strong>, enables the connections of the Fabric Server to databases like SQL Server, PostgreSQL or Oracle (data and metadata).</p>
+<p><strong>DB Interface</strong>: Enables the connections of the Fabric Server to databases like SQL Server, PostgreSQL or Oracle (data and metadata).</p>
-<p><strong>Non-DB Interface</strong>, used to define a connection with data provisioning systems that are not databases.
+<p><strong>Non-DB Interface</strong>: Used to define a connection with data provisioning systems that are not databases.
 For example, search engines, FTP servers or a message queue.</p>
 </td>
 </tr>
 <tr>